Joan of Kent, 4th Countess of Kent, Princess of Wales

 Joan’s father Edmund, 1st Earl of Kent played an important role during the reign of his half-brother King Edward II, acting both as a diplomat and a military commander.
 Three years after King Edward II was deposed by his wife Isabella of France and her lover Roger Mortimer and Edward II and Isabella’s 15-year-old son succeeded as King Edward III, Edmund was accused of high treason on charges of having attempted to free the former king from imprisonment.
 It later emerged that Roger Mortimer himself was responsible for leading Edmund into the plot to free the former king, in a form of entrapment.
 Edmund, 1st Earl of Kent was executed at Winchester Castle on March 19, 1330.
 Joan’s mother Margaret was pregnant at the time of her husband’s execution and was confined to Arundel Castle with her young children where her last child was born.

 After Edmund’s execution, the nobles begged the young King Edward III to assert his independence, which he did shortly before his 18th birthday.
-In October of 1330, a Parliament was summoned to Nottingham Castle, and Mortimer and Isabella were seized by Edward and the nobles.
+In October of 1330, a Parliament was summoned to Nottingham Castle, resulting in Mortimer and Isabella being seized by Edward and the nobles.
 Isabella begged for mercy for Mortimer, but he was accused of assuming royal power and of various other crimes and was condemned without a trial and hanged.
-Isabella was held under comfortable house arrest until her death in 1358.
+Isabella was held under comfortable house arrest until she died in 1358.
 After King Edward III regained his independence from his mother and Mortimer, he took in Margaret and her children and treated them as his own family.
 Joan and her siblings grew up with Edward III’s children, including Edward, Prince of Wales, Joan’s future husband.

 In 1340, 12-year-old Joan secretly married Thomas Holland without permission from King Edward III as was required.
 Thomas then left for overseas military duty and the Crusades.
 A year or two later, Joan was forced by her family to marry William de Montagu, 2nd Earl of Salisbury.
 Lord Salisbury entered into the marriage in good faith, without knowing that Joan had secretly married Thomas Holland.
 Upon returning to England in 1348, Thomas Holland declared that Joan was his wife and demanded that she be restored to him.
 An inquiry determined that Joan had indeed been married to Thomas Holland and that that marriage was valid, and therefore, Lord Salisbury’s marriage to Joan was invalid.
 In 1352, when his brother-in-law John, 3rd Earl of Kent died, Thomas Holland became Earl of Kent in right of his wife.
 The couple remained together for eleven years until the death of Thomas Holland on December 26, 1360.